 Always thought carrots for beta-carotene.
 Another surprise from Broccoli.

-At the risk of TMI, I do attest to what appears to be some miraculous benefits of broccoli for digestive health.
+I can attest to the benefits of broccoli for digestive health.
 High in fiber also, broccoli is rocking.
 On top of all of that, keeping blood sugar low and providing so much protein is amazing.

 Studies have shown that the carotenoid lutein helps prevent age-related macular degeneration and cataracts, as well as possesses anti-cancer effects.
 Additionally, broccoli is a good source of vitamin A that is needed to form retinal, the light-absorbing molecule that is essential for both low-light and color vision.